VarshniR/Covid-Data/README.md

+### Covid-Data

+##### So, I have been struggling finding a job and I got a lot of advise from my peers, I worked on revamping m resume and some people suggested I add more to my Github.
+The goal is to add all the queries I write as practice tasks to my Github profile, at least 3 times every week.
+Having said that, these might not always be pretty or very well put together.

+#### This is a dataset I downloaded from Kaggle **Bold** Worldwide Covid Cases & Vaccination Data Combined [Link] (https://www.kaggle.com/datasets/kunwarakash/covid-cases-and-vaccination-data) **Bold**

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/VarshniR/Covid-Data/edit/main/README.md) to maintain and preview the content for your website in Markdown files.